Scott Hansen (firstname.lastname@example.org)

 Elementary Linear Algebra

-Suggested lecture timetable includes 3 test days (included with each of Chapters 3, 4 and 5), each with a review day and 2 review days during Dead Week.
+Suggested lecture timetable includes 3 test days (included with each of Chapters 3, 4 and 5), each with a review day.
+Two review days (May 2, 3) are left over for the final exam review.
 Chapters 1-6 are organized in a sequential fashion, and the timetable below is based on coverage of the sections in sequential order.
 However the instructor is encouraged to introduce central concepts from Chapters 4-6 ahead of time, and adjust the timetable accordingly.
 Chapter 7 and applications topics from Chapters 8,9 can optionally be covered as time permits.

 |Chapter & Sections Topics||Lectures (approximately)|